glukhikh/multi-cloud/README.md

 9) The ability to download a file.
 10) The ability to remove a file.
 11) The ability to copy a file.
-12) The ability to get a file meta information.
+12) The ability to get/set a file meta information.

 Other operations can be created based on the listed.
 For example: move = copy + remove.